jauco/jester/README.md

 module.exports = hello;
 ```

-The unittest for the hello function `src/app/features/greeting/hello.test.js`:
+And the unittest for the hello function in *src/app/features/greeting/hello.test.js*:

 ```javascript
 /*globals describe, it, expect*/